Vumacc/silly-tests/README.md

 # silly-tests
-some random shit so I can get used to using github :D
+Some random shit so I can get used to using github :D

-okay so, this is how I edit a read-me. nice 💀
+Okay so, this is how I edit a README.md file.
+Nice 💀